 The ability to produce enough milk is a common concern among breastfeeding mothers.
-A lack of proper education and role models, and the loss of breastfeeding as a cultural norm, have contributed to the myth that women might have insufficient milk supplies.
+The lack of proper education, no role models, and the loss of breastfeeding as a cultural norm, have contributed to the myth that women might have insufficient milk supplies.

 In fact, almost all women are capable of producing adequate volumes of milk for their babies.
 Some women produce copious amounts of milk which can actually cause problems for both mother and baby.
 In addition there are women who find their milk lets-down (flows) so rapidly that their babies are overwhelmed.
 The results of this powerful let-down and overabundant milk supply can be:

 - An excessive amount of air in baby's tummy from gulping milk.

 - Baby takes too much low-fat, "fore milk" and not enough of the satiating, high-fat "hind milk" at some feeds.

 Comments from mothers with an overabundant milk supply/overactive let-down reflex include:

 - My baby is so gassy

 - I don't have enough milk

 - Am I eating something that upsets my baby?

 - Can my baby be allergic to my milk?